 One small log of 50 cm length was cut at a height of 4 m for each tree.
 Each small log was cut into radial boards, through the pith, from North to South (North direction was carved in the log bark).
 These boards were air-dried to an average moisture content of 13.5 % and cut into 1259 rods of 20 mm in radial, 20 mm in tangential and 360 mm in longitudinal direction, from the pith outwards (Fig. 3).
 The rods with irregularities or cracks were discarded.

 The rods were numbered according to their position in the board, their distance to pith was measured, and their orientation (North or South) was noted.
 At the same time, the number of rings at both ends of the samples was recorded and the mean annual ring width of the rod (RW) was calculated as the ratio of the mean radial dimension to the number of rings.
 Each sample located at a distance lower than 10 cm from the pith was considered as a “core” sample.
-The presence of red heartwood was also noted for the rods located in the core in relation to a previously published work (Liu et al 2005).
+The presence of red heartwood was also noted for the rods located in the core (Liu et al 2005).

 Fig. 3.
 Diagram of the sawing of the rod after the sawing of a North-South diametrical board.
 Numbering both for Northern and Southern parts of the board start with pith position.
 The coloured parts evoke the case of red heartwood occurrence.